 What is Overlay Zoning and why does Mendham Borough need one?

-As a part of the Borough’s settlement with Fair Share Housing Center, on June 10, 2020 Council introduced Ordinance #08-2020, which will be considered for adoption on July 15, 2020.
+As a part of the Borough’s settlement with Fair Share Housing Center, Council adopted on July 15, 2020 Ordinance #08-2020, 2020.
 This ordinance involves what is called an “overlay zone” on the Daytop property.

 The property we identified for overlay zoning is the Saint John’s property, where the Daytop facility is currently located.
 We chose this site because it would completely satisfy our affordable housing shortfall and help us receive substantive certification.
 We looked for a single property that could meet this goal, as opposed to multiple properties throughout the Borough, to avoid ending up with 3 to 10 multi-family housing projects scattered throughout our town in backyards or established neighborhoods.
 This property, in our opinion, has a remote possibility of being developed for a number of reasons: